Or3stis/apparatus/docs/docs.md

 ASTo can render graphs that stored as `.js` or `.json` files.

-If you check the `/src/helpers/cyOptions.js` file, you will the following code (it declares some information about the Cytoscape instant):
+If you check the `/src/helpers/cyOptions.js` file, you will see the following code (it declares some information about the Cytoscape instant):

 ```javascript
 let cy = cytoscape({